 Repeat this step with the other four tubes.

 After the holes are drilled, this would be the ideal time to apply finish to the three pieces of hardwood.
 You may paint the pieces, or use stain and polyurethane, whichever you choose.Continue to 9 of 10 below.

 The last woodworking step of this project will be to drill holes near the top of the tubes for the tube strings.
 While matching the rip cut on the bottom of the tube, measure down one inch from the top of the tubes and place a mark.
 One mark should be placed on each side of the top of each tube.

 With the locations marked, drill a small hole (about 1/8" diameter) at each location.
 Because bamboo tends to splinter, drill from the outside in on each hole rather than drilling two holes at the same time.
 If your bamboo is particularly dry, you may wish to wrap the top with masking tape before drilling to minimize splintering.Continue to 10 of 10 below.

 Tie the Tubes to the Chime

-The begin the last step of these free woodworking plans, cut five pieces of 30-pound monofilament fishing line at 24".
+To begin the last step, cut five pieces of 30-pound monofilament fishing line at 24".
 Snake one line through the two holes of each of the tubes.
 Then with the largest tube aligned with the circular base, feed each end of the line through the appropriate holes.
 Pull the line until the base is firmly against the bottom of the hardwood base, and even out the two ends of the string.
 Tie the two ends together four inches up from the top of the base with a double square knot.
 Trim the loose ends and secure the knot with a drop of super glue.
 Repeat with the other four tubes.

 Your new bamboo wind chime is ready to hang and enjoy!